hssling/drtb_projections_modelling/complete_drtb_manuscript_india_2025.md

 To provide actionable policy intelligence, we modeled three distinct futures:

 #### Scenario A: Status Quo (Baseline Inertia)
 This scenario assumes that the current system efficiency remains constant.
-It projects the future based on the "damped" trajectory of the last 7 years.
-It assumes no new disruptive technology (like a vaccine) and stable treatment success rates (~68%).
-This scenario reflects the inertia of the current programmatic approach, where incremental gains are offset by persistent challenges.
+It projects the future based on the "damped" trajectory of the last 7 years.<sup>5,14</sup> It assumes no new disruptive technology (like a vaccine) and stable treatment success rates (~68%).<sup>9</sup> This scenario reflects the inertia of the current programmatic approach, where incremental gains are offset by persistent challenges.

 #### Scenario B: Optimistic (Elimination Pathway)
 This scenario simulates the impact of aggressive upstream interventions.
 It assumes a **5% annual compound reduction** in the incident pool, driven by:
-*   **Universal TPT**: 80% coverage of preventive therapy for contacts of MDR-TB patients to block primary transmission.
-This is a proactive measure to reduce the latent reservoir.
+*   **Universal TPT**: 80% coverage of preventive therapy for contacts of MDR-TB patients to block primary transmission.<sup>8,13</sup> This is a proactive measure to reduce the latent reservoir.
-*   **Active Case Finding (ACF)**: Targeted screening in high-burden urban slums to reduce diagnostic delay and interrupt transmission chains.
-This involves community-based screening and intensified efforts in vulnerable populations.
+*   **Active Case Finding (ACF)**: Targeted screening in high-burden urban slums to reduce diagnostic delay and interrupt transmission chains.<sup>13</sup> This involves community-based screening and intensified efforts in vulnerable populations.

 #### Scenario C: Pessimistic (AMR Escalation)
 This scenario models a failure of stewardship, assuming a **2% annual increase** in burden.
 Drivers include:
-*   **Fluoroquinolone Resistance**: Shift from MDR-TB to Pre-XDR-TB, rendering standard all-oral regimens ineffective and necessitating more toxic and less efficacious treatments.
+*   **Fluoroquinolone Resistance**: Shift from MDR-TB to Pre-XDR-TB, rendering standard all-oral regimens ineffective and necessitating more toxic and less efficacious treatments.<sup>4,6</sup>
-*   **Private Sector Fragmentation**: Continued unregulated use of reserve antibiotics, fueling the emergence and spread of resistance.
+*   **Private Sector Fragmentation**: Continued unregulated use of reserve antibiotics, fueling the emergence and spread of resistance.<sup>9</sup>
 *   **Diagnostic Stagnation**: Lack of investment in new diagnostic tools or failure to scale up existing ones, leading to persistent diagnostic gaps.

 ## 3. Results

 ### 3.1 Historical Trend Analysis and Diagnostic Saturation (2017–2024)
 The historical analysis reveals a story of rapid expansion followed by stabilization.
-Between 2017 and 2019, detected cases rose by 70% (39,009 to 66,359), reflecting the rollout of CBNAAT.
-Following the COVID-19 dip in 2020-21, the system recovered to 63,801 cases in 2022 and ~65,200 in 2024.
+Between 2017 and 2019, detected cases rose by 70% (39,009 to 66,359), reflecting the rollout of CBNAAT.<sup>3,5</sup> Following the COVID-19 dip in 2020-21, the system recovered to 63,801 cases in 2022 and ~65,200 in 2024.<sup>14</sup>
 Crucially, the rate of growth has slowed.
 The year-over-year increase dropped from ~49% (2017-18) to <2% (2023-24).
-This "flattening of the curve" indicates that the program has captured the "low-hanging fruit"—patients effectively seeking care—but is struggling to penetrate the "deep reservoir" of missing cases.
-This diagnostic saturation suggests that passive case finding alone is insufficient to drive further significant reductions.
+This "flattening of the curve" indicates that the program has captured the "low-hanging fruit"—patients effectively seeking care—but is struggling to penetrate the "deep reservoir" of missing cases.<sup>1,3</sup> This diagnostic saturation suggests that passive case finding alone is insufficient to drive further significant reductions.<sup>13</sup>

 ### 3.2 Projected Burden Trajectories (2025–2035)

 #### The Stagnation of the Status Quo
 The Holt-Winters model forecasts a persistent high-burden state.
 The estimated true incidence is projected to stabilize at roughly **84,200 cases/year** by 2030 (Table 2).
-The trend line (Figure 1) shows a distinct "leveling off," confirming the hypothesis of programmatic saturation.
-Without structural change, India will likely miss the SDG 2030 targets for TB elimination by a wide margin.
+The trend line (Figure 1) shows a distinct "leveling off," confirming the hypothesis of programmatic saturation.<sup>10,12</sup> Without structural change, India will likely miss the SDG 2030 targets for TB elimination by a wide margin.<sup>8</sup>

 #### Divergence of Futures: The Policy Gap
 By 2030, the gap between the Optimistic and Pessimistic scenarios becomes a chasm (Figure 2):